 Many of the St Petersburg movie theaters have become less formal and more fashionable over the past decade.
+If you fancy watching a movie learn where to go with our tips!

 Watching a movie in Saint Petersburg as for the whole of Russia is the same as anywhere in the world.
 The only difference might be the language and the interior settings, depending on where you choose to go.